cmmr/EsViritu/docs/interpretting-outputs.md

 !!!
 Tip
     Users can set reasonable thresholds in downstream analysis, especially when having to analyze many samples.
-    Here are some reasonable but non-definitive suggestions:
+    Here are some reasonable but non-definitive suggestions (which are the default thresholds in `.tax_profile.tsv` files):

     - 95% ANI required to quantify aligned reads at subspecies level